 4. The Emergence of New Payment Options

+One of the other main ecommerce trends of 2021 will be new payment systems.
 One of the main reasons why customers choose to do business with a particular brand is mainly down to the different types of payment options on offer.
 If you’re not going to provide your customers with their preferred payment method, they aren’t going to purchase from your ecommerce store.
 Currently, most ecommerce stores accept digital wallets, which include the likes of Google Pay, Apple Pay, or PayPal, apart from debit and credit cards.

 Cryptocurrencies, like Bitcoin, have many benefits for ecommerce store owners, such as no reverse transactions and low transaction fees.
 By the year 2021, more ecommerce businesses are expected to start accepting cryptocurrencies like Bitcoin for transactions.